gabolsgabs/DALI/README.md

 If you have any question you can contact us at:

-> dali point dataset at gmail point com
+> dali dot dataset at gmail dot com

 ![alt text][DALI]